We've launched a series of free webinars to support members and trainees during the pandemic.

 Dr Ruairi Page

-Chaired by Dr Jane Mounty, VIPSIG conference organiser and Dr Sophie Thomson, Chair VIPSIG
+This was followed by a Q&A session chaired by Dr Jane Mounty, VIPSIG conference organiser and Dr Sophie Thomson, Chair VIPSIG.Watch this webinar now

 This webinar was hosted by the RCPsych London Division and focused on sharing local experiences of the pandemic.